-- SUR 101 Introduction to Surgical Technology 5 SHC This course includes a study of the surgical environment, team concepts, aseptic technique, hospital organization, basic instrumentation and supplies, sterilization, principles of infection control, and wound healing.
-Prerequisites: Admission to program and BIO 210.
-Corequisites: SUR 102, SUR 116 and BIO 211.
+SUR 101 Introduction to Surgical Technology 5 SHC

+This course includes a study of the surgical environment, team concepts, aseptic technique, hospital organization, basic instrumentation and supplies, sterilization, principles of infection control, and wound healing.
+Prerequisites: Admission to the program and BIO 112.
+Corequisites: SUR 102 and SUR 116.
 (4/3)

-- SUR 102

-Applied Surgical Technology
+SUR 102 Applied Surgical Technology 5 SHC

-5 SHC

 This course covers the principles and application of aseptic technique, the perioperative role, and medical/legal aspects.
 Corequisites: SUR 101 and SUR 116.
 (3/6)

-- SUR 103

-Surgical Procedures I
+SUR 103 Surgical Procedures I 4 SHG

-4 SHC